Robjharris37/astrophotonics-tools/README.md

 # astrophotonics-tools
 A set of tools for use in Astrophotonics.

-This is very much a work in progress, with the idea being to eventually create a python module simliar to astropy/aotools that will allow the user a powerful convenient way to do simple astrophotonics calculations.
+This is very much an early work in progress, with the idea being to eventually create a python module simliar to astropy/aotools that will allow the user a powerful convenient way to do simple astrophotonics calculations.

 Inital ideas for modules

-#modes
+# modes
 V number
-Number of modes
+Number of modes in fibre
 Modes at telescope

-#Fibres
+# Coupling
 Overlap integral stuff

-#Reformatters
+# Reformatters

-#Convert between code types
+# Convert between code types

+# AWG
+Munoz simluation tool